Efficient Stackelberg Strategies for Finitely Repeated Games: Notation and Preliminaries

 \begin{definition}[Nash Equilibria in Single-Shot Games] A pair of strategies $x,y \in \Delta^n$ form a Nash Equilibrium for the game $G$ if there is no incentive for either player to deviate unilaterally, i.e. for all pure strategies $e_i$ ($e_j$) of Player $1$ (2), we have $x^\intercal M_1 y \ge e_i^\intercal M_1 y$ ( $x^\intercal M_2 y \ge x^\intercal M_2 e_j$). \end{definition}

-\begin{definition}[Stackelberg Equilibria in Single-Shot Games] A strategy $x \in \Delta^n$ is said to be a Stackelberg strategy for the leader if it maximizes $x^\intercal M_1 y$ where $y \in \Delta^n$ is a best response for the follower to $x$.
-Note that it suffices for the follower to play a pure strategy $e_j$ as a best response.
+\begin{definition}[Stackelberg Equilibria in Single-Shot Games] A strategy $x \in \Delta^n$ is said to be a Stackelberg strategy for the Leader if it maximizes $x^\intercal M_1 y$ where $y \in \Delta^n$ is a best response for the Follower to $x$.
+Note that it suffices for the Follower to play a pure strategy $e_j$ as a best response.
 The induced play $(x,y)$ is called the Stackelberg Equilibria (SE) of the game.
-For the purposes of this paper, we assume that the follower selects a best possible best response for the leader if there are multiple best response strategies, a common assumption in Stackelberg literature.
+For the purposes of this paper, we assume that the Follower selects a best possible best response for the Leader if there are multiple best response strategies, a common assumption in Stackelberg literature.
 SE with this sort of tiebreaking assumption are known as \emph{Strong Stackelberg equilibria}, but for simplicity we will simply refer to \emph{SE} throughout this paper. \end{definition}

 \begin{definition}[Repeated Bimatrix Game] A repeated bimatrix game is defined by a bimatrix game $G$ and a time horizon $T$, both of which are known to all players.
 Players will play the game $G$ for exactly $T$ rounds, and their payoffs will be the sum of their payoffs over all rounds.
 The payoff matrix will remain static throughout all rounds.
 However, players may play different mixed strategies on different rounds and dynamically update their strategies based upon previous rounds of play.
 We refer to the pairs of actions $(i_1,j_2);(i_2,j_2),\cdots (i_T,j_T)$ played in the $T$ rounds as the transcript of the game and use $\transcript$ to represent this transcript.
 The values of interest to us are the {\bf expected average} per-round payoffs of the two players where the expectation is over the random bits used by the players.
 If $T = \infty$, then we call this an \emph{infinite-horizon} game.
 For much of this paper, we will consider finite $T$, in which case we call this a \emph{finite-horizon} game. \end{definition} It is obvious that players in a finite-horizon repeated game have a much richer action space than in a single-shot game, since their actions can depend upon the outcomes of the previous rounds, and even upon their internal states (possibly influenced by the random coins flipped in previous rounds).
 Therefore, we need to formalize exactly what this action spaces consists of -- in our paper, the players are assumed to delegate their play to algorithms, possibly randomized, that make their choices for them.
 We offer a general definition below.